Buying travel insurance for Schengen Visa in India? From how much it costs to which one’s the best, clear all your doubts here!

 Some Useful Tips To Know

 - Read the fine print carefully.
 Find out what you’re covered for.
 Know every detail even if it says you’re covered.
 When it comes to insurance, there are always many confusions.

-- Take photos of all your gear, in case you need to claim for them tomorrow.
+- Take photos of all your gear, in case you need to claim them tomorrow.

 - Contact your insurance immediately in the event of an illness or accident for which you need treatment, so they can advise on the proper claim process.
 Your provider may also have a network of recommended partner hospitals and clinics that they can refer you to at your destination.

-- Save PDF copies of all gear purchase & hospital receipts.
+- Save PDF copies of all gear purchases & hospital receipts.
 Keep originals too.

 - Write down serial numbers, policy numbers, and insurance contact information.

 - File a police report immediately after any theft or accident.